redhat-performance/yoda/README.md

 ## **Prerequisites**

 * Grafana login
+* Use a Personal(non Red Hat Org) account due to company security restriction, we are not allowed to make certain objects public, this script uploads some screenshots to your drive and make it public to be referred(hyperlinked) within slides.
 * Create a project in your own google account using console.
 And make a note of the credentials that have access to goole drive and slides APIs.
 More details [here](https://developers.google.com/slides/api/quickstart/python).
+* Publish the App to make it external so script can have full access to write and read information to drive
 * Google slides and drive credentials with temporary external access (i.e use your own account).
 This is required only if you need to update your existing slides.

 ## **Build & Install**